-- I just hosted a hit Corporate Travel Management client event at Elway’s—Elway’s is always a crowd pleaser and is essentially-Colorado.
+- I just hosted a great client event at Elway’s—Elway’s is always a crowd pleaser and is essentially-Colorado.
 Named after Denver Bronco’s famed John Elway, it is a great steakhouse with Colorado-influenced food, and even a touch of European fine-dining feel.
 (Visit locations downtown or Cherry Creek, or even DIA or Vail)

 Q. What’s the best and worst time of year to travel to denver?